 No Fear Theatre

 No Audition necessary!
-Join us in the Studio Theatre for an evening of open mic.
-Make sure your act is 5 minutes or less and that you provide everything you need for your act.
+Join us for an evening of open mic.
+Make sure your act is five minutes or less and that you provide everything you need for your act.
 Open to all students, faculty and community members.
-Upcoming date: Thursday, January 22, 2015 at 7:00 pm in the Squires Studio Theatre.
 For information on how to get involved or to sign up, please contact: Logan Beveridge, Katie Conner, or Dylan Daniel.

 24-Hour Theatre Project